shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 ---

-Very complicated not always everything plays around these lines. (some Exceptions)
+- Very complicated not always everything plays around these lines. (some Exceptions)
-multiple goals, number of rounds....
-In lot of species there is no cognitive strategy
+- In lot of species there is no cognitive strategy

-To work every agent must play with GT rules.
+- To work every agent must play with GT rules.
 But its rational to behave time to ttime irrational

 Context for:
 [Human Behavioral Biology](/humbio1/)